 Your answers are likely to produce more than insights.
 The pain associated with one’s sense of reality often bring forth unpleasant emotions that signal emptiness or loss.
 Perhaps that’s why we tend to ignore our personal truths.

 While this process might superficially seems like no more than a mind game, I can assure you it is not.
-Rediscovering peace of mind and restoring what’s missing in your life is the true essence of healing - becoming whole again in mind, body and spirit.
+Rediscovering peace of mind and restoring what’s missing in your life is the true essence of healing – becoming whole again in body, mind and spirit.

-For the mind and body are inseparable teammates, and your game requires both players.
+For the body and mind are inseparable teammates, and your game requires both players.
 Whether you’re facing financial challenges, struggling through raising a family or dealing with a serious illness, the playing field requires your active participation.

 The rules are simple: in order to stay on top of your game, you must play.